glouw/blog/_posts/2024-09-21-Inline-Internal-Combustion-Modelling.md

 The upstream chamber is not mixed.

-Thermal cooling (or heating) of the downstream gas occurs too:
+Thermal cooling (or heating) of the downstream gas occurs as well:

 ```
 y->gas.static_temperature_k = calc_weighted_average(y->gas.static_temperature_k, y->gas.moles, x->gas.static_temperature_k, moles_flowed);
 ```

-Where the weighted function is defined as:
+Where the weighted average function is defined as:

 ```
 double